responsive web design for Orbus Software

 Core Components of Responsive Web Design

-One of the fundamental aspects of responsive web design is using fluid grids and flexible layouts.
+One of the fundamental aspects of RWD is using fluid grids and flexible layouts.
 Instead of relying on fixed pixel-based measurements, fluid grids allow the website’s layout to adapt and adjust proportionally to different screen sizes.
 This ensures that the content and design elements scale smoothly, maintaining a harmonious balance regardless of the device used.

 css media queries

 Media queries are a key component of responsive web design.
-They allow designers and developers to apply specific styles and layouts based on the characteristics of the user’s device, such as screen size, resolution, and orientation.
-With media queries, we can selectively apply different CSS rules to optimise the website’s appearance and functionality for various devices.
+They allow designers and web developers to apply specific styles and layouts based on the characteristics of the user’s device, such as browser size, resolution, and orientation.
+With media queries, we can selectively apply different CSS styles to optimise the website’s appearance and functionality for various mobile devices, tablets and desktops.

 Media queries are conditional statements targeting specific screen size ranges or device properties.
 Combining media queries with CSS allows designers to create responsive designs that adapt seamlessly to different devices and screen resolutions, ensuring the best possible user experience.